Shortcuts

 The focus of the Department of Textiles and Sewing on manufacturing technology develops into the Textile Engineering Programme.

-After the Technical Weaving School became part of the municipality's secondary school, the Hand-Weaving Educational Programme is now transferred to the University of Borås
+After the Technical Weaving School became part of the municipality's secondary school, the Hand-Weaving Educational Programme is now transferred to the University of Borås.

 The department changes its name from the Department of Textiles and Sewing to the Swedish School of Textiles.